NextronSystems/analysis-cockpit-manual/usage/administration.rst

 go for a host centric approach.
 The Analysis Cockpit will calculate numbers of lines in different case types (Incident, Suspicious, Anomaly, etc.) on a per host basis for a given time frame.
-Along with information from ASGARD on last scan dates, labels, host availability etc. this gives an entirely different perspective.
+Along with information from the Management Center on last scan dates, labels, host availability etc. this gives an entirely different perspective.

 By using the "Asset View" you can e.g., easily answer questions like: